AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/guildmasters-guide-to-ravnica/3-chapter-2-guilds-of-ravnica.md

 #### Enemies and Allies

-In general, the Boros find some common ground with other guilds that value order and structure: Azorius, Selensya, and (to a lesser extent) Orzhov.
+In general, the Boros find some common ground with other guilds that value order and structure: Azorius, Selesnya, and (to a lesser extent) Orzhov.
 The [Rakdos](Інструменти%20ДМ/CLI/bestiary/npc/rakdos-ggr.md), Gruul, and Izzet might share the zeal and energy of the Boros, but they represent the more chaotic aspect of those qualities, which threatens the stability of all Ravnica.

 The legion is dedicated to combating the influence of Dimir spies and infiltrators, containing the brutal chaos of the [Rakdos](Інструменти%20ДМ/CLI/bestiary/npc/rakdos-ggr.md), and halting the schemes of the Golgari.
 But any guild can become an enemy of Boros if its aims and activities lead to crime, chaos, injustice, or harm to the innocent citizens of Ravnica.
 Even the Azorius can become so obsessive in creating and enforcing laws that they overreach the bounds of justice.